versioned/versioned-api/README.md

 ## Backlog (Sprint)

-* API test: Support fetching multiple levels of relationships (you can pass options={relationships: (N-1)})
+* Drop relationship fromType, fromField?

-* Remove fromType or set it automatically?
+  Remove fromType or set it automatically?

 * API test validation in models_relationships_validate (or add it in models_relationships for now?)